Xuanwo/blog/content/2024/10-a-letter-to-open-source-maintainers.md

 It’s okay to step away if you’re not happy.
 Don't become a hero who bleeds and weeps.

 I wish you find happiness in open source.

+## Updates

+### Correct the usage of MIT

+> It’s entirely acceptable for someone to use your MIT-licensed projects to make money without even acknowledging your name.

+This is incorrect.
+The MIT license requires users to include the original copyright notice in all copies or substantial portions of the software.
+Users need to include it in the license notice, but they don't need to mention the open-source project or authors in marketing materials.
+I apologize for the confusion and appreciate the feedback from [@joshka at Hacker News](https://news.ycombinator.com/item?id=42395420).